Śrī Sūktam श्री सूक्तम्

 - Salutation to Them.

-She also says that one should add hrīṁ and śrīṁ (ह्रीं and श्रीं) at the end of each verse.
+She also says that one should add hrīṁ and śrīṁ (ह्रीं and श्रीं) at the beginning of each verse.
 Lord Brahmā worshiped Her with this mantra (om hiraṇyavarṇāyai namaḥ - ॐ हिरण्यवर्णायै नमः) and attained Her Grace.
 (Adding hrīṁ and śrīṁ to this mantra could produce better results - om hrīṁ śrīṁ hiraṇyavarṇāyai namaḥ - ॐ ह्रीं श्रीं हिरण्यवर्णायै नमः).
 Hiraṇyavarṇa means gold coloured.
 Lakṣmī’s complexion is hiraṇyavarṇa and Lalitāmbikā’s complexion is red.
 Lakṣmī has gold complexion because She represents wealth, which is in the form of gold.
 Lalitāmbikā’s red complexion represents compassion.
 Goddess Sarasvatī is white in complexion.

 Lakṣmī is adored as Prakṛti (Vimarśa aspect of Nārāyaṇa, who is Prakāśa or Self-illuminating in nature).
 It is important to note that Lakṣmī aṣṭottaram begins with Prakṛti - ॐ प्रकृत्यै नमः om prakṛtyai namaḥ.
 It is also said that Śrī Sūktam subtly conveys 53 of Her names.